dbt-labs/dbt-utils/README.md

 #### surrogate_key ([source](macros/sql/surrogate_key.sql))

-Implements a cross-database way to generate a hashed surrogate key using the fields specified.
+This macro implements a cross-database way to generate a hashed surrogate key using the fields specified.

 **Usage:**